NYULibraries/sdr-documentation/accessioning-workflow.md

 nyu_file = File.read('/Users/andrewbattista/Downloads/UAE_complete_metadata_singlefile.json')

 ## The file where the original .json that contains all of the records is above.
-Make sure to include the full path
+Make sure to include the full path.
+Change accordingly

 parsed_nyu = JSON.parse(nyu_file)